 Initially, there was only non-nano zinc — picture the thick and white sunscreen that never seemed to totally rub in.
 Aesthetically, no one really wanted the opaque sunscreen look unless you were a retro beach lifeguard (and hey- no judgment here if that’s you!)
 To tackle this, sunscreen manufacturers began nanosizing the zinc oxide particles using nanotechnology in order to make sunscreen rub in more smoothly and to keep you from looking like an impressionist painting.
 But are these tiny particles still as effective and safe for your skin?

 The research is still continuing, and there is no definitive answer quite yet regarding the use of nano zinc sunscreens.
 For now, what we do know is that the nano zinc is absorbed into follicles, meaning that those with skin conditions like eczema or other changes in the skin barrier might see this absorption happen at a higher rate.
-While there is no confirmed high-risk level associated with the use of nano sunscreen, and if you have healthy skin you are likely not experiencing high levels of absorption, if you are looking for the safest, most guaranteed product, the best choice remains non-nano sunscreen until more research can be conducted.
+While there is no confirmed high-risk level associated with the use of nano sunscreen, and if you have healthy skin you are highly unlikely experiencing high levels of absorption.
+We are looking foward to learning about the ongoing research in this area.